 “Psychology works on our beliefs about those fears,” she says.
 “Somebody who has experienced pain when they moved in the past may decide they’re not going to move anymore.
 But maintaining flexibility and muscle strength could improve their pain symptoms.”

-To learn more about the Chronic Pain Program at UPMC Centers for Rehab Services, or to schedule an appointment, please call 1-888-723-4277 or visit our website.
+To learn more about the Chronic Pain Program at UPMC Rehabilitation Institute, or to schedule an appointment, please call 1-888-723-4277 or visit our website.